akkeris/docs/addons/postgresql.md

 This is not an exhaustive list of commands, but the popular ones.
 There are dozens of commands to inspect statistics and metrics from queries as well.
 See the pg plugin help via `aka --help` for more information.

-### PG Plugin - Backups

-Take backups (in addition to restoring from a backup) for premium instances.
-This feature is not available for standard or hobby instances.

 **Listing Backups**

+List available backups (amount depends on your database plan).
+This feature is not available on standard or hobby instances.

 ```bash
 aka pg:backups -a app-space